kcoop/Parse-S3FileUploaderSTS/README.md

 - S3_BUCKET - the bucket you're writing to.
 - S3_BASE_URL - the base URL of your files (Your URLs will be S3_BASE_URL/S3_BUCKET/filename).

-3. If you haven't already been using the AWS SDK, you'll need to include the aws-sdk as a dependency in your package.json.
-(This is already a dependency in parse-server-s3-adapter.)

 ## Add and register PFFileS3UploadController

 1. Add the files from the iOS directory to your project.